 An Astronaut Photographer’s View from Space

 Shawn Saleme is a full time writer for Visual News.
 Having traveled to over 45 countries, his international escapades continue to influence his writing and perspective.
-When not in a foreign territory, he makes his home on his sailboat in the West Coast.
+When not in a foreign territory, he makes his home in his native San Francisco Bay Area.
 Become friends with him on Facebook and invite him to share drinks and stories with you.